olendorf/t_and_v_jekyll-revealjs/README.md

   - "{ src: 'path/to/plugin.js', async: true },"
 ```

-## Custom reveal.js themes
+## Custom themes

-If you want to use your custom reveal.js theme, we recommend adding a directory `theme`, putting the file(s) there and referencing that directory in the configuration `reveal_theme_path`.

-Don't mess with the `reveal.js` subdirectory as it is a submodule and doesn't adhere to your repository's branches.
+The Teaching and Viz port uses its own folder for style sheets `css/` and ignores any CSS in the reveal directory.
+If you want to add your own CSS
+we recommend adding a new file in the `css/theme` directory.
+You can use either .css or .scss.
+If you use SCSS you must add the following to the first three
+lines of your file.

+    ---

+    ---

+Then edit `_config.yml` to use that theme

+    # The Reveal theme
+    reveal_theme: your_theme.scss

 ## Markdown extensions and simplification